-You’ve just received the ok from the higher-ups to get the material handling equipment that you have been telling them is “exactly what is needed” to increase productivity, and make a process safer at the same time.
+You just received the ok from the higher-ups to get the material handling equipment that you have been telling them is “exactly what is needed” to increase productivity, and make a process safer at the same time.
 The material handling equipment could be as simple as a hoist or as complicated as a bridge crane…or anything in between.
 Whatever it is, it moves (some really fast and some really slow), and the traditional options to power or control the equipment won’t work.
 Festoon systems can be a great option, particularly for short travel distances and if lots of control cabling is required.
 Festoon systems have been available for industrial applications for many decades now.
 In many cases, the festoon cable system over its extensive life provides a lower cost of ownership than conductor bar, open copper wire, cable reels, and power cords to name a few.
-They come in a variety of materials, but are typically made of galvanized steel, aluminum, or stainless steel.
+They come in a variety of materials, but are typically galvanized steel, aluminum, or stainless steel.

 Duct-o-wire Festoon Systems

 Conductix Festoon Systems – Now known as Conductix Wamplfer Festoon Systems